 How sustainable is milk production at the farms?
 Consumers, retailers and industry have been asking this question more and more frequently in recent years.
 The sustainability module milk allows dairies and the farmers who supply them, for the first time, to present a resilient answer.
 Facts and details on the pilot project.

 The new sustainability module is closing this gap.
 This represents a huge step for the milk industry towards more compatibility, resource efficiency and transparency.
-Processors, the retail trade, consumers and NGOs including animal welfare associations on national and international levels are interested in learning about how animals are kept at the farms and how the natural resources such as soil and biodiversity are handled.
+Processors, the retail trade, consumers and NGOs including animal welfare associations at national and international levels are interested in learning about how animals are kept at the farms and how the natural resources such as soil and biodiversity are handled.
 “It is important to show that the German dairy industry is facing up to this challenge,” says agricultural expert Heike Kuhnert from the project office, Land und Markt, which in cooperation with the Thünen Institute has developed the concept of the sustainability module.

 Criteria with evaluation approaches

-Milk producing farmers answer the questions on their own, often based on existing documentation.
+Milk-producing farmers answer the questions on their own, often based on existing documentation.
 The questionnaires can be filled in on paper or online.
 A web-based database supports systematic data collection and evaluation.
 In principle, this module is intended to be a voluntary self-assessment.
 The module predominantly aims at creating transparency and starting a continuous learning and development process within the industry.
 Privacy and anonymity of the individual companies has high priority.
 The use of data follows strict contractually agreed rules.

 Industry-wide comparable data